dudewheresmycode/course-terrain-tool/docs/Dependencies.md

 ### Conda\*

-We use [`miniconda`](https://docs.anaconda.com/miniconda/) to install GDAL and PDAL into an isolated environment on your computer.
+During the installation process, we first install [`conda-forge`](https://conda-forge.org/download/) to install GDAL and PDAL into an isolated environment on your computer.
 You may be prompted to have CTT automatically install Conda on your system during initial setup.

 > [!NOTE]
 > Conda is optional on macOS.
 You can install GDAL and PDAL manually using homebrew.